daniellebednarczyk/daniellebednarczyk.github.io/_posts/2023-09-23-Using-NumPy-to-Compute-Large-Scale-Planetary-Volumes.md

 ```
 **WOW**!
 That is about **438 TIMES FASTER!!!**

 Sure, it's easy for me to get excited by this.
 After all, I am a data nerd that optimizes processes for fun.
-But, I hear you hypothetically asking, why should you care that NumPy computes large-scale datasets hundreds of times faster than vanilla Python?
-And you'd be right to ask!
+But, I hear you hypothetically asking, what actual benefit does this optimization bring to the table?
+And you are right to ask!

+**Efficiency**: Speed matters in the business world.
+Faster computing procedures allow a business to process data and perform tasks much more quickly.
+This means faster decision-making, quicker response times to customer inquiries, and a more efficient workflow.
+**Competitive Advantage**: In today's competitive landscape, being faster can be a significant competitive advantage.
+If our business can deliver products or services more quickly or analyze data faster than competitors, it can attract more customers and gain market share.
+**Cost Savings**: Faster procedures often require fewer computing resources and less energy.
+This can translate into cost savings for the business.
+Reduced computing time means lower cloud computing or server/resource costs, which can be especially important for businesses with large-scale data processing needs.
+**Real-time Insights**: Speedy computations enable real-time data analysis.
+This is crucial for industries like finance, e-commerce, and logistics, where timely insights can lead to better investment decisions, personalized customer experiences, and optimized supply chain operations.
+**Scaling Possibilities**: Fast procedures are more scalable.
+As our business grows, we can handle larger volumes of data or transactions without a proportional increase in computing resources or time.
+This scalability is crucial for handling growth without a proportional increase in costs.
+**Innovation and Productivity**: Faster computations free up time and resources for innovation.
+Our data scientists and analysts can spend less time waiting for results and more time exploring data, developing new algorithms, and finding creative solutions to business challenges.

-###### Key Take-Aways: Using NumPy to perform mathematical operations on vectors is far more efficient than looping and conserves valuable resources!
+###### Key Take-Aways: Using NumPy to perform mathematical operations on vectors is hundreds of times more efficient than looping.
+These sorts of optimizations can have tangible and profound advantages for businesses.